r3mi/poly2tri.js/README.md

 -----------------

-This [jsPerf](http://jsperf.com/poly2tri/2) compares the performances across several versions of the library.
+This [jsPerf](http://jsperf.com/poly2tri/2) compares the performances across several versions of the module.